Nexus Letter Examples: Templates, & What to Show Your Doctor

 In every nexus letter, the VA is looking for:

-1. Expertise in the medical condition: The VA needs to see that the provider actually understands the condition being claimed.
+- Expertise in the medical condition: The VA needs to see that the provider actually understands the condition being claimed.
+For example, if a provider is writing a nexus letter for PTSD, they should give specific credentials in that field

 All of these things are impossible for a generic template to replicate